-Section 2.2 Here is the plan service area for SCAN Affirm partnered with Included LGBTQ+ Health
+Section 2.2 Here is the plan service area for SCAN Balance

-SCAN Affirm partnered with Included LGBTQ+ Health is available only to individuals who live in our plan service area.
+SCAN Balance is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes this county in California: San Francisco County.
+Our service area includes these counties in California: Los Angeles and Orange counties.